-Forensic medical examinations are performed by a FNP, SANE-P, SANE-A (Family Nurse Practitioner, Sexual Assault Nurse Examiner-Pediatric/Adolescent) Nurse.
-The nurse is certified in conducting pediatric and adolescent sexual assault exams.
-Medical examinations of our child clients include, wellness exams, testing for STD's (Sexually Transmitted Diseases) when appropriate and specific exam techniques for alleged sexual assaults.
+Forensic medical examinations are performed by a licensed medical professional, certified in conducting pediatric and adolescent sexual assault exams.
+Medical examinations of our child clients include wellness exams, testing for STDs (Sexually Transmitted Diseases) when appropriate and specific exam techniques for alleged sexual assaults.
 Our medical provider is available to testify in court when necessary.
-What an incredible blessing it is to be able to treat children in our child friendly medical exam room instead of a hospital environment.
+What an incredible blessing it is to be able to treat children in our child-friendly medical exam room instead of a hospital environment.

 Mental Health Counseling Services

-Therapists at Southmountain Children and Family Services' Centers of Excellence work in conjunction with the CAC to provide Trauma Focused Cognitive Behavioral Therapy (TF-CBT).
+Therapists at Southmountain Children and Family Services work in conjunction with the CAC to provide Trauma-Focused Cognitive Behavioral Therapy (TF-CBT).
 Extensive research has shown that TF-CBT is the gold standard in treatment for childhood trauma and traumatic grief.
 This treatment is consistently effective in reducing children's traumatic symptoms as well as symptoms of depression and behavioral problems.